-- Children will wash their hands on arrival to the centre and again at 9am, 11am, 1pm, 3pm and at 5pm during Vacation Care. - During term-time, hand washing will occur at 3pm and 5pm as well as before consumption of food and after toileting. - Hand Sanitiser will be kept in a place that is not accessible to children, and dispensed by Educators; - Hand-Washing will be increased, with Educators reminding children to wash their hands regularly throughout each session; - Adults and children entering the service will be asked to sanitise their hands upon entry. - Encouraging hand washing for children at regular intervals throughout the session of care.
+- Children will wash their hands on arrival to the centre and frequently through the course of the - During term-time, hand washing will occur at 3pm as well as before consumption of food and after toileting. - Hand Sanitiser will be kept in a place that is not accessible to children, and dispensed by Educators: - Hand-Washing will be increased, with Educators reminding children to wash their hands regularly throughout each session; - Hand sanitiser is available for adults/children and staff at the service. - Encouraging hand washing for children at regular intervals throughout the session of care.